 Considering that he'll be approaching his second Olympics at the age of 20, Johnson is fully aware that he has a chance to compete at four or five Games in his career.
 "Of course I've looked that far ahead, but I kind of want to take it with a grain of salt I guess," he says.
 "You never know when you start to lose interest in a sport, sometimes you just have to walk away.
 I love the sport, I love everything I do with ski jumping and so the second that it starts turning into a profession - if I'm ski jumping going for number of Olympic games - I'm not really a ski jumper.
 I'm here because I love it."

-All American Speakers is a speakers bureau and booking agency providing information on booking Anders Johnson for speaking engagements, personal appearances and corporate events.
-Contact an All American Speakers Bureau booking agent for more information on Anders Johnson speaking fees, availability, speech topics and cost to hire for your next event.
+All American Speakers Bureau is a full-service talent booking agency providing information on booking Anders Johnson for speaking engagements, personal appearances and corporate events.
+Contact an All American Speakers Bureau booking agent for more information on Anders Johnson speaking fees, availability, speech topics and cost to hire for your next live or virtual event.

 Related Tags: Information on keynote speaking engagements, personal appearances, corporate entertainment and appearance fees for Anders Johnson, an inspirational motivational speaker. bio for Anders Johnson agency, manager, speaker fees, speaking agency entertainment booking agency, speaker's fee, how to book, booking agencies for lectures, speaking event, celebrity appearances for hire, who is agent, manager, publicist, who represents, speakers bureau management who represents Anders Johnson